utkarsh2299/da6401_assignment3/README.md

 # Hindi Transliteration Model

-This project implements a sequence-to-sequence (seq2seq) RNN-based model for transliterating Latin script (romanized) to Devanagari script for Hindi using the Google Dakshina dataset.
+This project implements a sequence-to-sequence (seq2seq) RNN-based model for transliterating Latin script (romanized) to Devanagari script for Hindi using the Google Dakshina dataset (Using with and without Attention).

 ## Project Structure